luciotato/golang-notes/OOP.md

 ### Why github?
 This is a discovery process, I'm writing this document to help myself understand golang and maybe help others.
-This document is published in github. **_Pull requests are welcomed._**.
+This document is published in github. **_Pull requests are welcomed_**.
 There are a lot of things to improve, but please, please do not start a pull request with [*"Technically...*"](http://xkcd.com/1475)

 ## Golang Concepts
 Golang introduces words with a new golang-specific meaning, such as *struct* and *interface*.